A Subsidiary of the New Zealand Rocketry Association

 They launched rockets for a number of years from Christchurch, including public events from South Hagley Park which drew crowds in the hundreds, along with launching rockets as part of the jet-sprint competitions.

 Fast forward to 2019 and the Christchurch Rocketeers were founded as a response to the growing interest In Canterbury around model rocketry.
-We’ve been successfully launching monthly (apart from during lvl 3/4 lockdown) from Nunweek Park in Christchurch.
+We’ve been successfully launching monthly (apart from during level 3 and 4 lockdowns) from Nunweek Park in Christchurch.

-These launches have been supported well by the local community, with interest from Schools and public alike.
+These launches have been supported well by the local community, with interest from schools and the public alike.

-Our close ties to the University of Canterbury Aerospace club allows us to provide a real visible pathway for kids and adults looking at getting into the aerospace industry.
+Our close ties with the University of Canterbury Aerospace club allows us to provide a real and visible pathway for kids and adults looking at getting into the aerospace industry.

 As of September 2020 we teamed up with UCA to offer a “Hot-Rocket” class to Cashmere Highschool.
-We also started rocket building workshops at Tūranga Library as of School Term 4 in association with their STEM/Learning Centre teams.
+We also started rocket building workshops at Tūranga Library in association with their Learning Centre team.

-Simon has also been acting as an EngineeringNZ “Wonder Project Ambassador” providing STEM lessons through water rocket workshops teaching iterative design and Newtons laws of Motion.
+Simon Willowby-Martin has also been acting as an EngineeringNZ “Wonder Project Ambassador” providing STEM lessons through water rocket workshops, encouraging iterative design from first principles.

 Aim of Our Workshops and Outreach Programs

-This was trialled during School Term 4 and during World Space Week and turned out to be quite popular!
-With minimal advertising we drew a number of families and teenagers from all over Christchurch to build launchable and reusable model rockets.
+These workshops were trialed during World Space Week and turned out to be quite popular!
+With minimal advertising we drew a number of families and teenagers from all over Christchurch to build flight-worthy and reusable model rockets.

-The Christchurch Rocketeers have since been approached by two Highschools to bring these to them during next years learning.
+The Christchurch Rocketeers have since been approached by two high schools to bring workshops to them as part of their physics curricula.

-The aim of the build workshops is to promote STEM based learning and hobbies in Otautahi Christchurch, and inevitably create pathways into the Canterbury Aerospace sector for these participants to support the growth of this region.
+The aim of the build workshops is to promote STEM based learning and hobbies in Otautahi Christchurch, and create pathways into the Canterbury Aerospace sector to support the growth of the sector in this region.

-These workshops allow us to explore Iterative design processes, Newtons Laws of Motion, Thrust/Drag principles, Aerodynamics, Health and Safety, and even art design.
+These workshops allow us to explore iterative design processes, Newton's laws of motion, thrust/drag principles, aerodynamics, health and safety, and visual design.

-The planned outreach programs would extend this further, bringing STEM based rocketry lessons and launches to low-decile and girls only schools, areas which are currently a minority amongst STEM fields at Tertiary and Industry levels.
+Plans for the future would extend this further, focussing our efforts on STEM-based rocketry lessons and launches at low-decile and girls only schools, breaking down barriers to a more equitable STEM field at tertiary and industry levels.

-Model Rocketry has a unique position of being engaging to almost all who participate, and draws on the excitement of current efforts such as Rocket Lab, Dawn Aerospace, The Artemis Missions, and Mars.
+Model Rocketry has the unique quality of being engaging to almost all who participate, and draws on the excitement of current industry efforts such as at Rocket Lab, Dawn Aerospace, NASA's Artemis missions and the many other space programs around the world.

 How Can I Take Part?

-You can reach us in one of the following ways:
+You can reach us in any of the following ways:

-Or alternatively, Book One of Our Workshops or attend a launch day and come say Hi!
+Or alternatively, book one of our free workshops or attend a launch day and say hi!